openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: OPTIONAL.
-Object containing a detailed description of the Credential consisting of the following sub claim:
+Object containing a detailed description of the Credential consisting of the following parameter:
   * `credentialSubject`: OPTIONAL.
 Object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 The most deeply nested value MUST be an empty object.
-This object indicates the claims the Wallet would like to turn up in the Credential to be issued.
+This object indicates the claims the Wallet would like to be present in the Credential to be issued.

 Note that the `type` is referenced in the `credential_configurations_supported` object in the Credential Issuer metadata.